 Safety Equipment For In The Water

-Dive Knife as Safety Equipment
+Dive Knives as Safety Equipment

 Weight Belts

 Other ways weight belts can be safety equipment is by choosing a color belt that helps your dive buddy see you at depth.
 White weight belts are great, because they are easy to see in the water from the surface.
-This is because white does fall away with the color spectrum at depth.
+This is because white doesn't fall away with the color spectrum at depth.